AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 **Constant head** implies constant flow.
 It is as if the orifice equation applied to a hole in the bottom of a bucket, but somehow $\Delta h$ never changes, the water level in the bucket is always the same.
 Hence, the flow is always the same too.

 While constant head can now be achieved with pumps and computers, this was not always the case.
 Getting constant head has been a challenge to engineers for a long time.
-This problem becomes even harder when considering that we need 'constant head' for dosing purposes, so there needs to be a 'constant head' of chlorine that adjusts to the amount of water flowing through an AguaClara plant, for example, to maintain a specific chlorine concentration in the treated water, no matter the plant flow rate.
+This problem becomes even harder when considering that we need constant head for dosing purposes.
+For example, the chlorine concentration in treated water must always be the same, even if the plant flow rate changes over thr course of a day.
 So the challenge of constant head is not _just_ providing one continuous flow rate, it is also varying that flow rate (chlorine solution) in proportion to another flow rate (flow through a plant).

 This section introduces the problem of creating constant head  without electricity and presents some historical solutions.